First: Concentrate on essentials

 It may also be useful to design scenarios (“best case”, “worst case”), that is, to predict how a problem or situation will develop if nothing is done.

 So once again as a reminder: the recipient of your memo reads your text very differently if he or she knows that something has to be decided.
 That is why I have already recommended that you use different categories such as “Take note”, “Decide until…”, “Have a conversation” or “Take action”.

-This results almost automatically: If your memo is longer, you should summarize essential statements in (actively formulated) subheadings.
+This almost automatically follows: If your memo is longer, you should summarize key statements in (actively formulated) subheadings.
 Also write an executive summary that precedes your remarks.

 Step 9: Make a recommendation and name the next step